hardcodes/lmtyas/README.md

 - A link for the email will be constructed of
     - the id (= file name) of the secret
     - the key/iv that were used to encrypt the secret befor storing it to disk
-- The link will be enrypted by the RSA public key of the web service.
+- The link will be enrypted with the RSA public key of the web service.
 - data is stored on disk (encrypted by web service RSA public key):
     - receiver
     - context